tendermint/tendermint/spec/p2p/v0.34/addressbook.md

   probability decreases to 25%; and if it is present in three buckets, the probability is 12.5%.

-The bucket to which a new address is added is computed based on the address itself and its source address.
-An address is not added to a bucket if it is already present there.
-This should not happen with addresses with new node IDs, but it can happen with addresses with known node IDs.
-In fact, as the mapping of buckets for new addresses is mainly determined by the network group of the source address, the same address can be present in more than one bucket provided that it was added with different source addresses.

 The new address is also added to the `addrLookup` table, which stores `knownAddress` entries indexed by their node IDs.
 If the new address is from an unknown peer, a new entry is added to the